 The babies at the Salvokop project are developmentally delayed due to environmental circumstances, although a small percentage also have disabilities or conditions such as Autism or Downs Syndrome.
 For this group, a Speech-Language Therapist gives attention to speech and language development.
-A Music Therapist attends to psycho-social and emotional aspects impacting development.
+A Music Therapist attends to psycho-social and emotional aspects of impacting development.
 For these children, the chances are great that they can eventually reach their full potential emotionally, intellectually and academically, if we can lay down the right skills development at the earliest possible time.
 The BTC Therapists also offer teacher training to help facilitators enhance and improve their skills to offer an optimal early learning experience for each child.

 Abba House is part of the SA Care for Life group.
 They offer specialised care to babies and toddlers in crisis, from birth to the age of five years old.

 Abba House care for a maximum of twelve children at any given stage.
 It is a temporary place of safety where children can be received and evaluated until a more permanent placement can be found through family placements, foster care or adoption.